Basic and Spin Turn

 Option 1: Take the moment here to have another "presentation" moment with RF collect (or to side if Man doesn't collect), winding up .
 It doesn't need to finish the full turn to face Man on &1 till the very end of "1" to start pivot on LF.

 Option 2: Head look over L shoulder (instead of R in the presentation pose) and see where Man is going.

-If Man does a continuous "coffee grinder", (hand connected above head or free spin), at this step, he will not pick up the Lady on her back, in which case, they are still in shadow position, Lady can have RF more to the side (instead of closes to LF which prepares to come out of it), repeat the presentation/prep with open arms, look to the right, before doing continuous L spin turn on &1 (full chaine turn) , then 23: RF side/back, LF back to finish.
+If Man does a continuous "coffee grinder", Lady does a side step on her RF *&" (instead of a "together" step). (hand connected above head or free spin), at this step, he will not pick up the Lady on her back, in which case, they are still in shadow position, Lady can have RF more to the side (instead of closes to LF which prepares to come out of it), repeat the presentation/prep with open arms, look to the right, before doing continuous L spin turn on &1 (full chaine turn) , then 23: RF side/back, LF back to finish.

 Spin turns: fwd - side - fwd